My experience using this camera has mostly been doing street photography.

 The weight of the lens on the Fuji x100s has noticeably been kept to a minimum.
 Compared to using big bulky DSLRs, this lens and body combo balances really well.
 Even for the small size of the x100s, it feels very light, which is due to its mostly magnesium alloy body.

 The camera/lens combination weighs a total of just under one pound, a very manageable weight that allows you to be mobile without weighing you down.

 The x100s’s Fujinon 23mm f/2 lens is a very good performer in terms of sharpness.
 It’s sharp all the way down to f/2 in the center of the frame.
 That’s a good thing for people who like to shoot portraits wide open.

 The type of photography where this lens shines is for street photography, which is what I used it for.
+One of the reasons why I love street photography is that you don’t have to lug around a bunch of big gear with you; you can use a compact camera like the X100S.
 And for street photography, this lens provides more than enough sharpness.

 At f/2 and wider apertures before f/8, the lens has noticeable softness and lack of detail in the corners.

 When I shoot street photography during the day, I’m practically always at f/8 or higher.
 I want the depth of field.
 And in my case, I’m not doing much pixel peeping and don’t need my photos to be perfect in the corners.

 It’s street photography.
 I’m not expecting to get immaculate files that look like they were shot in a studio.
 I’m ok with a little grit and character.

 For landscape photographers who need as much sharpness and detail as possible, the camera may be a bit of a letdown compared to your standard high-megapixel landscape camera.
 For display on computers and other devices, it’s plenty though.